 Thanks to GEDmatch’s Lazara Tool, you may be able to piece together their DNA and discover more matches.

 How much of your ancestor’s DNA could you recreate?

 Navigate to the GEDmatch Lazarus tool page.
-You’ll need to input information about matches that this person has to allow the tool to piece together segments of DNA from the different matches.
+You’ll need to input information about matches that this person has to allow the tool to piece together DNA segments from the different matches.

-For this to work, you will compare DNA kits who are related to the common ancestor whose DNA you’re attempting to recreate.
+For this to work, you will compare DNA kits related to the common ancestor whose DNA you’re attempting to recreate.

 The first step to recreating your deceased ancestor’s DNA.

 In the video, I use my dad’s DNA to recreate the DNA of a paternal ancestor.

 Since my father is male, I select the appropriate option.
 Selecting the gender of the test taker comes into play because the tool needs to know if the kit has one X chromosome or two.

 For the cM threshold for segments to make a new kit, I recommend using the default of six centimorgans.
 You can adjust the number depending on your family situation, for instance.

 If you have endogamy in your family tree, you’re probably going to want to increase that to 12 or even 15 centimorgans.